The Chase (Doctor Who): Filming

 The recording session of the second episode on 7 May overran due to the lack of a fast rewind machine for retakes and issues with cutting the 35mm film sequences.
 Russell and Hill were again released in the afternoon of the first day of rehearsals for the third episode, 10 May, to film a short insert at Ealing Film Studios outside the maintenance garage for their arrival home; the explosion of the Dalek time ship was achieved by a bright flash of light.
 The short scene of Ian and Barbara on a London bus (with back projection of London streets) was also filmed, on Stage 3A/B at Ealing Film Studios, reportedly directed by Camfield.
 The recording session of the third episode on 14 May also overran due to issues with the film inserts.

 Hartnell's grandson Paul Carney visited the set during recording of the fourth episode on 21 May.
 Production overran again as some wet paint on scenery had prevented a full rehearsal.
-For the recording of the fifth episode on 28 May, Lambert suggested that the 90-second action sequence—the fight between the Doctor and its robotic counterpart—be recorded first to ensure that Hartnell could regain composure for the remainder of production.
+For the recording of the fifth episode on 28 May, Lambert suggested the 90-second action sequence—the fight between the Doctor and its robotic counterpart—be recorded first to ensure that Hartnell could regain composure for the remainder of production.
 The fight scene required precise timing for Hartnell to play both parts; two cameras focused on Hartnell (one on either side) and a third focused on his companions.
 Martin recalled that Hartnell was dedicated and competent during the fight sequence, having had much experience in similar sequences in his earlier career.
 The fifth episode recording session overran by 27 minutes.
 The final episode was recorded on 4 June.
+Recording for the six episodes cost a total of £18,610.